xLightsSequencer/xLights/README.txt

    -- enh (gil)   Enable Copy Row and Paste Row for Timing tracks.
    -- bug (gil)   Fix bug preventing some timing effects from being pasted.
    -- bug (gil)   Fix copy/paste bug where single effect copy was not pasting with original duration.
-   -- bug (chrisD) Install dictionaries/phoneme files on Linux -- bug (dkulp) disable the popup as it causes a crash 2016.19  Apr 10, 2016
+   -- bug (cjd) Install dictionaries/phoneme files on Linux -- bug (dkulp) disable the popup as it causes a crash 2016.19  Apr 10, 2016
    -- bug (dkulp) Fix Text not showing